rwvx7/destination_driver_matcher/README.md

 ## Setup
 With the prerequisites met, the follow has to be done as setup before the application can run:
+1. Clone or download the project from github.
-1. Create and activate a python virtual environment (not required but highly recommended)
+2. Create and activate a python virtual environment (not required but highly recommended)
-2. run: `$ pip install -r requirements.txt` to install required python packages
+3. run: `$ pip install -r requirements.txt` to install required python packages

 Setting up a [python virtual environment](#python-virtual-environments) is recommended to run the application. [virtualenv](https://pypi.org/project/virtualenv/) is a popular tool for this.